Vaulted0/Vau1ted-Wallet-Checker/README.md

 ## Usage

-1. Create a `wallets.txt` file in the same directory as the script
+1. A `wallets.txt` file has been created for you already
 2. Add Solana wallet addresses to `wallets.txt`, one per line
 3. Run the script:
    ```